SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 * REPLAY_START_TIME_NOT_AVAILABLE - the requested replay start date is before when the replay log was created, which is not allowed - see above section, "Initiating replay"
 * REPLAY_FAILED - indicates a failed replay attempt

-For the definition of additional replay-related Subcodes refer to the `JCSMPErrorResponseSubcodeEx` class in the [Java API Reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/java/index.html)(:target="_blank").
+For the definition of additional replay-related Subcodes refer to the `JCSMPErrorResponseSubcodeEx` class in the [Java API Reference]({{ site.docs-api-errorresponse-subcode-ex }}).

 Here we will define the `ReplayFlowEventHandler` to process events with some more example Subcodes.
 The event handler will set `replayErrorResponseSubcode`, which will be used in the exception handler.